JCurran0499/MatrixScript/Python/DOCUMENTATION.md

 - **Matrix:** the matrix is a mathematical two-dimensional organization of numbers.
 Matrices made of one column are *vectors*
 - **Boolean:** the computer science representation of a true/false value
 - **Tuple:** a collection of MatrixScape objects/variables in a given order
-- **Range:** a discrete range of whole numbers from a distinct startpoint and endpoint
+- **Range:** a discrete range of integers from a distinct startpoint and endpoint

 The most efficient way to interact with these objects is to store them in *variables*
 ```